 Unless the context clearly indicates otherwise, any reference to the Company refers to Phoenix on a consolidated basis, including its consolidated subsidiaries and associates.
 The information contained in this Prospectus has been supplied by Phoenix, unless otherwise stated herein.
 Phoenix confirms that, as of the date of this Prospectus, the information contained herein relating to the Company, its operations and those of its affiliates and subsidiaries which are material in the context of the issue and offering of the Commercial Papers (including all material information required by the applicable laws of the Republic of the Philippines), is true and that there is no material misstatement or omission of facts which would make any statement in this Prospectus misleading in any material respect and that Phoenix hereby accepts full and sole responsibility for the accuracy of the information contained in this Prospectus with respect to the same.
-The Lead Underwriter and Sole Bookrunner and the Co-Lead Manager have exercised due diligence in ascertaining that all material representations contained in this Prospectus and any amendments and supplements are true and correct and that no material information was omitted, which was necessary in order to make the statements contained herein not misleading.
+The Lead Underwriter and Sole Bookrunner has exercised the due diligence required by existing laws and regulations in connection with the proposed Offer.